stackbake/pluginrequests/README.md

-# pluginrequests
+# StackBake - Plugin Requests
-Request for opensource plugins
+Request for opensource plugins to be developed and maintained.